voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 ## How to Install
 1. Download the latest extension from Releases
     - https://github.com/voidpenguin-28/Textractor-ExtraExtensions/releases
-2. Extract the zipped contents and place the '.xdll' extension in the root directory of the Textractor app.
+2. Extract the zipped contents and place the '.xdll' extension, as well as any '.dll' files that may come with the extension, in the root directory of the Textractor app.
 	- Ensure that the chosen architecture matches the architecture of Textractor.
 		- If you are using the x86 version of Textractor, then use the x86 extension
 		- If you are using the x64 version of Textractor, then use the x64 extension
 	- ![Copy Example](img/copy-extension.png)
+	- As of >= 1.2.2 of this extension, several '.dll' files may come with the extension.
+These are dependencies that the extension relies on, thus they also need to be copied to the root directory of Textractor.
 3. Add the extension to Textractor
 	- An extension can be added by opening Textractor, pressing the "Extensions" button, right-clicking the extensions panel, then selecting 'Add extension'.
 		- Add the 'Textractor.GptApiTranslate.xdll' from Textractor's root directory.